Rare disease defined by jaundice, coagulopathy, and hepatic encephalopathy.

 The etiology and the interval from onset of jaundice to the development of encephalopathy have a significant impact on prognosis.

 Etiology is established by history, serological assays, and exclusion of alternative causes, including acute presentations of chronic liver diseases.

-Treatment involves ICU monitoring, specific therapies based on etiology, and management of known complications.
+Treatment involves intensive care unit monitoring, specific therapies based on etiology, and management of known complications.